 a habit preventing us from learning skills that can effectively resolve our emotional distress.

-chronic anger, anxiety,
+chronic anger and anxiety,

 frustration, stress, problems with interpersonal

-relationships and poor self-esteem can result
+relationships and poor self-esteem.

-By identifying what triggers our eating, we can substitute more appropriate techniques to manage our emotional problems and take food and weight gain out of the equation. |
+By identifying what triggers your eating, you can substitute more appropriate techniques to manage your emotional issues and take food and weight gain. out of the equation. |

 How Can You Identify Eating Triggers? |